Mike Hegan: Seattle Pilots

 Hegan played 95 games for the Pilots in 1969, batting .292 with eight home runs and 37 RBI.
 Hegan hit the first home run in franchise history, in his first at-bat with the team, on April 8.
 He was selected for the 1969 All-Star Game, but due to an injury was replaced by teammate Don Mincher on the AL roster, thus making them the only Seattle Pilot All-Stars.

 Milwaukee Brewers

 After the 1969 season, the Pilots franchise was sold and the team became the Milwaukee Brewers.
 Hegan played in 148 games for the Brewers during the 1970 season, batting .244 with 11 home runs and 52 RBI.
-During the 1970 season, Hegan started an error-less streak as a first basemen, which would last for 178 games – it stood as an American League record until it was broken by Kevin Youkilis on September 7, 2007.
+During the 1970 season, Hegan started an error-less streak as a first baseman, which would last for 178 games – it stood as an American League record until it was broken by Kevin Youkilis on September 7, 2007.
 Midway through the 1971 season, Hegan was batting .221 with four home runs and 11 RBI in 46 games when his contract was sold to the Oakland Athletics.